JasterV/jaster.xyz/README.md

 # jaster.xyz

-This is my personal website.
+This repo contains the code of my personal website.

 It is build using Astro with very minimal configuration.